 Later, Spanish explorers, mountain men, trappers, and traders traveled through the canyon as an alternative to Raton Pass.
-This area became part of the Maxwell Land Grant, that was originally awarded to Guadalupe Miranda and Charles Beaubien in 1841.
+This area became part of the Maxwell Land Grant, originally awarded to Guadalupe Miranda and Charles Beaubien in 1841.

-Coal mining in the canyon began in 1894 and was first developed by the Chicorica Coal Company which opened the Hartsell and Meredith Mines.
+Coal mining in the canyon began in 1894 and was first developed by the Chicorica Coal Company, which opened the Hartsell and Meredith Mines.
 The Raton Fuel Company opened the Sugarite No. 1 and 2 mines in 1901 and 1902.

 In the early days, miners relied on mules and burros to do the heavy work of pulling coal-filled carts from the underground mines to the surface.
 The coal was then hauled by wagon seven miles to Raton.
 A railroad line was initially constructed by the Santa Fe, Raton, and Eastern Railroad in 1905 to Lake Alice.
 However, it was cut back to the town of Sugarite in 1911.
-For decades, the railroad made runs from the Sugarite and Yankee mining camps to Raton, nearly every day.
+For decades, the railroad made runs from the Sugarite and Yankee mining camps to Raton nearly every day.

-Sugarite’s population fluctuated for 100-200 residents from season to season and year to year and in 1915, reported about 500 people.
+Sugarite’s population fluctuated for 100-200 residents from season to season and year to year and in 1915, it reported about 500 people.